Naphthalene locomotive: Fuel supply

 awarded to Gaston Paul Jean Lion and Eugène Brillié in 1907, describes a fuel melting system but it differs from that described above.
-There is no water jacket and the solid fuel is heated directly by the exhaust gas.
+There was no water jacket and the solid fuel was heated directly by the exhaust gas.
 It would be difficult to regulate the temperature in such a system and this may be why the water jacket was introduced.
 The water jacket system was a Schneider patent, GB190821478.

 Transmission

 Transmission of power from the engine to the wheels was by a pneumatic transmission system called the "Hautier aerothermal transformer".
 It consisted of an air compressor, driven by the prime mover, which fed a compressed air motor which drove the wheels.
 Hautier is not identified but he may have been Camille Jean Hautier who held several patents for compressed air transmission systems, e.g. GB190928918 and GB191308846.

 The general construction of the machine was similar to that of other locomotives of its time.
-From the little information available, it seems that it was equipped with a handbrake only.
+From the little information available, it seems that it was only equipped with a handbrake.